OIRL/tuDHM/index.md

 ### Credits

-* tuDHM is developed in MATLAB.
-(2020). version 7.10.0 (R2020a).
+* tuDHM is developed in MATLAB (2020). version 7.10.0 (R2020a).
 Natick, Massachusetts: The MathWorks Inc.

 * For the unwrapping step, tuDHM implements the code developed by *M.A.
 Herraez et.al.*